Operadic categories as a natural environment for Koszul duality: Discrete operadic (op)fibrations

 All the above constructions fall into the situation captured by the following lemma whose proof is obvious.

-\begin{lemma} Let $i:\ttC\subset \ttO$ be a full operadic subcategory such that \begin{enumerate} \item[(i)] the set of trivial objects of $\ttO$ coincides with the set of trivial objects of $\ttC$, and \item[(ii)] for any morphism $f$ in $\ttO$ whose codomain and all fibers are in $\ttC$, the domain of $f$ is also in $\ttC$. \end{enumerate} Then $i$ is a discrete operadic fibration. \end{lemma}
+\begin{lemma} Let $i:\ttC\subset \ttP$ be a full operadic subcategory such that \begin{enumerate} \item[(i)] the set of local chosen terminal objects of $\ttP$ coincides with the set of local chosen terminal objects of $\ttC$, and \item[(ii)] for any morphism $f$ in $\ttP$ whose codomain and all fibers are in $\ttC$, the domain of $f$ is also in $\ttC$. \end{enumerate} Then $i$ is a discrete operadic fibration. \end{lemma}

+\begin{remark} For a discrete operadic fibration $p:\ttO\to\ttP$, it is not true in general that the unique fiber condition is satisfied in $\ttO$ if it is satisfied in $\ttP.$ Thus it has to be verified separately in each concrete case. \end{remark}